Extendy/SmartyURL/README.md

 ## Installation

 Currently, as SmartyURL is in its early stages, you can only install it using Composer.
-Once we release the first official version of SmartyURL, we will offer detailed installation instructions for other methods.
+In future releases, we may support other installation methods.

-see [Developers Guide](http://extendy.github.io/SmartyURL/developers) for more information about how to install SmartyURL.
+See [Developers Guide](http://extendy.github.io/SmartyURL/developers) for more information about how to install SmartyURL.

 Certainly, please refer to the [documentation](http://extendy.github.io/SmartyURL) for detailed instructions How configure, and effectively use SmartyURL for comprehensive guidance.